StuartsProjects/Test-Reports/README.md

-This the repository contains reports and test results for my experiments with LoRa.
+This the repository contains where you will find reports on how effctive LoRa is for long distance communications and tracking.

 Enjoy the read .....